The electricity price in focus

 Control reserves are held in readiness for Swissgrid by various providers, such as power plants, who are remunerated for this.
 Swissgrid procures control reserves on various control power markets, as it is not allowed to own power plants.
 The remuneration of power plants accounts for the largest share of the costs.
 The control reserve is activated if unforeseen oscillations occur, such as in the case of a power plant failure.

-The general ancillary services tariff – expressed in cents per kilowatt hour – is charged directly by Swissgrid to all distribution system operators, who pass it on to their end consumers.
+The general ancillary services tariff – expressed in cents per kilowatt-hour – is charged directly by Swissgrid to all distribution system operators, who pass the cost on to their end consumers.
 The tariff is usually shown separately on the electricity bill.

 Tariffs for the individual ancillary services